A Slightly Lifted Convex Relaxation for Nonconvex Quadratic Programming with Ball Constraints: Background on Semidefinite Relaxations

 and they show how to separate the cuts in polynomial time.
 Through a series of computational experiments, the authors also show that their cuts are effective particularly in lower dimensions, say, for $n \le 10$.

-As mentioned in the Introduction, an exact convex relaxation of (\ref{equ:origqp}) via a disjunctive formulation was recently given by Kelly et al.~\cite{Kelly.et.al.2022}.
+As mentioned in the Introduction, an exact convex relaxation of (\ref{equ:origqp}) via a disjunctive { formulation for the case $m=2$} was recently given by Kelly et al.~\cite{Kelly.et.al.2022}.
 They showed that the feasible region of (\ref{equ:origqp}) can be written as the union of two special sets:

 Explicit formulas for $g_i$ and $h_i$ are given in their paper.
 Since optimizing over each of these can separately be accomplished with $\Shor \cap \SOCRLT$ as mentioned above, the authors then use a disjunctive formulation with two copies of $\Shor \cap \SOCRLT$ to derive an exact formulation of (\ref{equ:origqp}); see proposition 5 in their paper.
-The authors also used similar ideas to derive an exact, disjunctive formulation for the case $\|x\| \le \min \{1, g_2 + h_2^T x \}$; we will derive an exact, {\em non-disjunctive\/} formulation for this case in Section \ref{sec:linear}.
+The authors also used similar ideas to derive an exact, disjunctive formulation for the case $\|x\| \le \min \{1, g + h^T x \}$, { a case we will also consider in Section \ref{sec:extensions}}.

 Zhen et al.~\cite{Zhen.et.al.2021} have recently suggested another technique for combining information from two SOC constraints; see appendix B of \cite{Zhen.et.al.2021}.
 We illustrate their idea using the two constraints $\|x\| \le 1$ and $\|x - c_2\| \le \rho_2$ of (\ref{equ:origqp}).
 The fact that $\|uv^T\|_2 = \|u\| \|v\|$, where $\|\cdot\|_2$ denotes the matrix 2-norm, implies